kwiniarski/skinner.js/README.md

 tools).
 My observations about the last point are that smaller and faster engines tend to be more complicated in their syntax.
 Those with "pretty" syntax are little slower and bigger.
-**SkinnerJS is designed to meet the golden mean principle**.
+**skinner.js is designed to meet the golden mean principle**.

 ## Features

 * It is designed to be **small and fast** (precompiling templates is not enough);
-* PHP's Smarty syntax, so you can take an adventage of the editors with **Smartys's syntax highlighting**;
+* Smarty for PHP syntax, so you can take an adventage of the editors with **Smarty's syntax highlighting**;
 * **Extendable** with additional blocks and modifiers;
 * Does not use `with {...}` and `eval()`, as seen in other engines;